The Diary of a Teenage Girl (play): Film adaptation (2015)

 Following the success of the original production, Phoebe Gloeckner gave the film rights to the book to Marielle Heller.
-Marielle Heller went on to write and direct The Diary of a Teenage Girl which became one of most critically acclaimed movies of 2015.
+Marielle Heller went on to write and direct The Diary of a Teenage Girl which became one of the most critically acclaimed movies of 2015.
 The film starred Bel Powley as Minnie, Alexander Skarsgard as Monroe and Kristen Wiig as Charlotte.